Join Our FREE Live Webinar

 8. Organize & Ready Your Purchase Documents

 For this step, you need a purchase document that is enforceable in your state.
 At the bare minimum, have your subject-to-agreement checked by a real estate attorney.
-Better yet, have your attorney write up the document for you.
+Better yet, have your attorney write up the subject to document for you.

 Your real estate attorney is already knowledgeable about loan terms, a fair sales price, and how to make a proper loan assumption.
 They are good people to have on your team.